My Trip to Gstaad, Switzerland

 I visited a working cheese farm in Gstaad.

 I had the pleasure of visiting a working cheese farm in the mountains, and all I can say is what an amazing experience to watch cheese come to life before my eyes.
 I am a cheese lover (all except goat cheese), and since I eat almost every type of cheese, Switzerland was the right country for me.
 Not only did I witness the process of cheese from start to finish, but I saw the adorable dairy cows and calves on site.

 Our group sat in the farmhouse and ate just-made cheese, curds, and even tried whey.
 Meringues and fresh cream were the real treat.
 Light, sugary, and decadent.

 I took a yodeling lesson in the Swiss Alps.

 Yes, yodeling does exist in Switzerland and I participated in a group lesson that was tons of fun.
-Our teacher, Sara, has a lovely singing and yodeling voice and was patient and didn’t laugh at our attempt to yodel.
+My teacher, Sara, has a lovely singing and yodeling voice and was patient and didn’t laugh at my attempt to yodel.
 Watching The Sound of Music (high on a hill was a lonely goatherd.
 Lay ee odl lay ee odl lay hee hoo) every year during my childhood gave me a little background on yodeling, but it’s much more challenging than it sounds.
 I gave it my best shot 🙂

 Standing at the foot of the Alps and staring up at those mammoth mountains while yodeling had to be one of the most surreal moments I’ve ever experienced.
 I’ll never forget it.